Blackymas/NSPanel_HA_Blueprint/docs/install.md

 ## Upload TFT
 ### Select the right file
 ### Uploading to Nextion
+### Troubleshooting TFT transfer issues
+We have an useful guide for [troubleshooting TFT transfer issues](tft_upload.md).
+Please take a look there.

 ## Blueprint
 In this area we will provide guidance on how to import the blueprint from our GitHub repository to your Home Assistant, use that to create a new automation to setup your panel and how to update the blueprint when a new version is available.